-- (1) As used in ORS 743A.168 and OAR Chapter 836: - (ab) "Behavioral health condition" "Mental or nervous conditions" means any mental or substance use disorder covered by diagnostic categories listed in the "Diagnostic and Statistical Manual of Mental Disorders, DSM-IV-TR, Fourth Edition" (DSM-IV) or, in the current version of the "Diagnostic and Statistical Manual of Mental Disorders" or the "International Classification of Diseases". - (b) "Chemical dependency" means an addictive relationship with any drug or alcohol characterized by a physical or psychological relationship, or both, that interferes on a recurring basis with an individual's social, psychological or physical adjustment to common problems. - (c) "Chemical dependency" does not mean an addiction to, or dependency on: - (A) Tobacco; - (B) Tobacco products; or - (C) Foods. - (c) "Generally Accepted Standards of Care" means; - (A) Standards of care and clinical practice guidelines that: - (i) Are generally recognized by health care providers practicing in relevant clinical specialities; and - (ii) Are based on valid, evidence-based sources; and - (B) Products and services that: - (i)Address the specific needs of the patient for the purpose of screening for, preventing, diagnosing, managing or treating an illness, injury, or condition or symptoms of an illness, injury, or condition; - (ii) Are clinically appropriate in terms of type, frequency, extent, site and duration; and - (iii) Are not primarily for the economic benefit of an insurer or payer or for the convenience of the patient, treating physician or other health care provider. - (d) "Valid, evidence-based sources" includes but is not limited to: - (A) Peer-reviewed scientific studies and medical literature; - (B) Recommendations of nonprofit health care provider professional associations, and; - (C) Specialty societies. - (2) A non-contracting provider must cooperate with a group health insurer's requirements for review of treatment in ORS 743A.168($\frac{102}{}$) and ($\frac{113}{}$) to the same extent as a contracting provider in order to be eligible for reimbursement.
+- (1) As used in ORS 743A.168 and OAR Chapter 836: - (a) "Behavioral health condition" "Mental or nervous conditions" means any mental or substance use disorder covered by diagnostic categories listed in the "Diagnostic and Statistical Manual of Mental Disorders, DSM-IV-TR, Fourth Edition" (DSM-IV) or, Diagnostic and Statistical Manual of Mental Disorders Fifth Edition, Text Revision" (DSM-5-TR) or the International Classification of Diseases, 11th Revision (ICD-11). - (b) "Chemical dependency" means an addictive relationship with any drug or alcohol characterized by a physical or psychological relationship, or both, that interferes on a recurring basis with an individual's social, psychological or physical adjustment to common problems. - (c) "Chemical dependency" does not mean an addiction to, or dependency on: - (A) Tobacco; - (B) Tobacco products; or - (C) Foods. - (b) "Generally Accepted Standards of Care" means; - (A) Standards of care and clinical practice guidelines that: - (i) Are generally recognized by health care providers practicing in relevant clinical specialties; and - (ii) Are based on valid, evidence-based sources; and - (B) Products and services that: - (i)Address the specific needs of the patient for the purpose of screening for, preventing, diagnosing, managing or treating an illness, injury, or condition or symptoms of an illness, injury, or condition; - (ii) Are clinically appropriate in terms of type, frequency, extent, site and duration; and - (iii) Are not primarily for the economic benefit of an insurer or payer or for the convenience of the patient, treating physician or other health care provider. - (c)"Valid, evidence-based sources" includes but is not limited to: - (A) Peer-reviewed scientific studies and medical literature; - (B) Recommendations of nonprofit health care provider professional associations, and; - (C) Specialty societies.

-(3) The exception of a disorder in the definition of "mental or nervous conditions" or "chemical dependency" behavioral health condition in section (1) of this rule does not include or extend to a comorbidity disorder accompanying the excepted disorder.
+- (2) A non-contracting provider must cooperate with a group-health insurer's requirements for review of treatment in ORS 743A.168($\frac{102}{2}$) and ($\frac{113}{2}$) to the same extent as a contracting provider in order to be eligible for reimbursement. - (3) The exception of a disorder in the definition of "mental or nervous conditions" or "chemical dependency" behavioral health condition in section (1) of this rule does not include or extend to a comorbidity disorder accompanying the excepted disorder.